trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

-There, collection caretaker Pascal Eckhoff entered the information from the data sheet into the digital collection database,[^10] where we saw that this animal was not the first specimen of _Aratinga jandaya_ in the museum’s bird collection.
+There, collection manager Pascal Eckhoff entered the information from the data sheet into the digital collection database.[^10] We noticed that this animal was not the first specimen of _Aratinga jandaya_ in the museum’s bird collection.
 In 1895 and 1923, the collection had received two other specimens for its study skin collection.
-Moreover, the ornithological collection also contains other Jendaya parakeets preserved in alcohol as well as a skeleton.
+Moreover, the ornithological collection also contains other Jendaya parakeets [[preserved in alcohol| material.an-iguana-preserved-in-alcohol]] as well as a skeleton.

 <figure>